Mountain Cemetery: History

 Mountain Cemetery is owned, operated, and maintained by the City of Sonoma with the support of local volunteers.
 Much of the older sections of the cemetery are overgrown and in disrepair.
 The cemetery has repeatedly lost money for the City.
-Despite having a fund to support the cemetery maintenance and care, the City has subsidized the fund repeatedly from the its General Fund.
+Despite having a fund to support the cemetery maintenance and care, the City has subsidized the fund repeatedly from its General Fund.
 As of 1993, the cemetery cost the City $40,000 to maintain annually, not including security and graffiti removal.
 That year, a City Councilmember proposed contracting a private company to operate the cemetery.
 The proposal did not pass.
 At the end of the 1990s, the City's General Fund lost approximately $500,000 to the maintenance of the cemetery, which has never been recouped.

 As of 2005, the annual maintenance for the cemetery was $250,000.
 In 2006, the Sonoma City Council approved the construction of a half-million dollar mausoleum.
 The mausoleum added an additional ten years of space with stacked caskets and cremains.
 Two years later, in 2008, the deficit was $600,000.
 As of 2018, Mountain Cemetery had cremation niches and above ground full burial crypts available in one mausoleum.

 A veterans cemetery is located to the east of Mountain Cemetery's entrance.
 Despite its proximity, it is not part of Mountain Cemetery.

 Numerous hiking trails are located in the cemetery.
 The Overlook Trail winds past the burial plots and up the hillside into Montini Open Space Preserve.
 The trail passes by the gravesite of William Montini, Sr., the preserve's namesake.
 The Toyon Trailhead leads hikers into less visited areas of the cemetery.